 DUI arrests don't always lead to convictions in court.
 Police officer mistakes, faulty breathalyzers and crime lab errors may get your charges reduced or dismissed.
 Visit our California DUI page to learn more.

-A criminal defense attorney can break down each of these components of conspiracy law.
+Let’s break down each of these components of conspiracy law:

-The agreement does, however, have to be between at least 1 other person who intends to commit the crime.
-The members of the conspiracy do not have to be a part of it from its inception – they can join later on and still be liable for conspiracy.5 However, they do have to intend to commit the offense.
-Alleged conspirators who have only agreed with those who do not intend to commit the crime, like undercover informants, have not committed the crime of conspiracy.6
+The agreement does, however, have to be between you and at least one other person who intends to commit the crime.
+You do not have to be part of the conspiracy from its inception – you can join later on and still be liable for conspiracy.5

-However, there is no requirement that co-conspirators have to be aware of each other’s identities, or even that they exist.7 These are often so-called “hub-and-spoke” conspiracies.
+However, there is no requirement that co-conspirators have to be aware of each other’s identities, or even that they exist.6 These are often so-called “hub-and-spoke” conspiracies.

 For example: Frank independently conspires with Allen, Bob, Claire, Drake, and Elaine to commit a white collar crime.
 Even though none of these other people know of each other, they are all co-conspirators.

-To be liable for conspiracy, the parties to the agreement have to intend to commit the crime.
+To be liable for conspiracy, you have to intend to commit the crime.